-In 1930 the parliamentary coalition that governed Germany fell apart, and new elections were held.
-The biggest winner in these elections was Adolf Hitler's National Socialist Party.
+According to Stalinist dogma, a crisis in capitalism and its attendant suffering was supposed to produce a rise in class consciousness among working people and to advance the revolution.
+The Communist Party in Germany did find a little more support, but Hitler and the Fascists, campaigning against Communism, were gaining strength.
+In 1930 the parliamentary coalition that governed Germany fell apart.
+New elections were held, and the biggest winner was Adolf Hitler's National Socialist Party.
 From twelve seats in parliament they increased their seats to 107, becoming Germany's second largest political party.
 The largest party was still the Social Democrats, and this party won 143 seats and 24.5 percent of the vote.
-Communist Party candidates won 13.1 percent of the vote (roughly 50 times better than the U.S. Communist Party did in 1932 elections), and together the Social Democrats and the Communists were large enough to claim the right to make a government.
+Communist Party candidates won 13.1 percent of the vote (roughly 50 times better than the US Communist Party did in 1932 elections).
+Together the Social Democrats and the Communists were large enough to claim the right to make a government.
 But Communists and the Social Democrats remained hostile toward one another.
-The Comintern at this time was opposed to Communists working with reformers, and the Communists believed that a collapse of parliamentary government would hasten the revolutionary crisis that would propel them to power.
+The Comintern at this time was opposed to Communists working with Social Democrat reformers.
+It held to the belief that a collapse of parliamentary government would hasten the revolutionary crisis that would produce their revolution.

 If you want your country to go Bolshevik, vote Communist.
 If you want to remain free Germans, vote for the National Socialists.

 The depression had been worsening in Germany, and in 1932 unemployment reached thirty percent – 5,102,000 in September.
 Hindenburg's seven-year term as president ended that year, and at age 84 Hindenburg ran for re-election, his major opponent for the presidency – Adolf Hitler.
 Neither Hindenburg nor Hitler won a majority, and in the runoff campaign Hindenburg won 19.4 million to Hitler's 11.4.
 But in the parliamentary elections held later that April, the National Socialists increased their seats from 107 to 162, the National Socialists becoming the largest political party in Germany.
-Hitler had lost the election for the presidency, but his campaigning had paid off.
+Hitler had lost the election for the presidency, but his campaigning was building support.

-The aristocratic Hindenburg disliked Hitler, seeing him as a rabble-rouser of working class types and believing that the Nationalist Socialists were indeed socialists.
+The aristocratic Hindenburg disliked Hitler, seeing him as a rabble-rouser and believing that the Nationalist Socialists were indeed socialists.
 He was not about to select Hitler as his new chancellor, while his aide, Kurt von Schleicher, was having difficulty putting together a governing coalition of national unity.
-Giving up on national unity, Schleicher put together a cabinet that was largely of aristocrats – to be known as "the cabinet of barons" -- with himself as minister of defense and Franz von Papen as chancellor.
+Giving up on national unity, Schleicher put together a cabinet that was largely of aristocrats – to be known as "the cabinet of barons"– with himself as minister of defense and Franz von Papen as chancellor.
 It was another government that lacked a parliamentary majority, and it was unpopular across Germany.
 But the new government did have at least one success in foreign affairs: the cancellation of Germany's obligation to make reparations payments.

-Hitler refused the proposal from von Papen that he, Hitler, be anything but the head of a new government, and Papen went to Hindenburg and proposed a government with Hitler as chancellor and himself as vice-chancellor, with the majority of the cabinet to be conservatives from von Papen's Nationalist Party.
+The unwillingness of the conservatives to work with the Social Democrats paved the way for Adolf Hitler.
+Hitler agreed to work with von Papen but only as the head of a new coalition government.
+Papen went to Hindenburg and proposed a government with Hitler as chancellor and himself as vice-chancellor, with the majority of the cabinet to be conservatives from von Papen's Nationalist Party.
 Hitler met with some right-wing industrialists, reassuring them of his respect for private property.
 He told them that democracy led to socialism and that he would curb socialism and the socialist-led labor unions.
-The industrialists liked what Hitler told them, and, in January 1933, Hindenburg gave power to Hitler and his new coalition – the conservatives with Papen still believing that they would be able to control Hitler.
+The industrialists liked what Hitler told them.
+In January 1933, Hindenburg made Hitler chancellor.

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.